 About 4-6 weeks later I got a call from the Raptor Center.
 The hawk was a male who did have a concussion.
 They had cared for him and he had been rehabilitated and would be released back near my house.
 I was so excited!!

-So every time I saw a hawk in my general vicinity and called it my hawk.
-I wondered if he came back to my house or saw me or did he avoid the area considering his accident.
+So every time I see a hawk in my general vicinity I greet them in my mind, and consider them to be “my” hawk.
+Often I wondered if he came back to my house or saw me or did he avoid the area considering his accident.
 I was so very proud of myself for risking eyeballs, fingers and flesh to rescue that beautiful creature.

 My only regret is that I did not take any pictures of him.
 But I did have a few other things on my mind at the time!